POLITICAL CONTRIBUTIONS AND LOBBYING ACTIVITIES

 We also participate in the public policy process by contributing to candidates and organizations that support responsible energy development.
-In 2017, Marathon Oil made a direct corporate contribution of $14,000 to five candidates in New Mexico, as allowed by state law.
+In 2018, Marathon Oil made direct corporate contributions totaling $101,000 to 27 candidates, political party organizations and PACs, as allowed by state law in New Mexico.

-The Marathon Oil Company Political Action Committee of Texas (MOCPAC-TX) donated $5,000 to one state candidate in Texas in 2017.
+The Marathon Oil Company Political Action Committee of Texas (MOCPAC-TX) donated $68,250 to 45 state candidates in Texas in 2018.
 MOCPAC-TX is registered with the Texas Ethics Commission and complies with all Texas rules and reporting requirements.

-Both PACs are managed by a board of employee directors, with oversight from the Health, Environmental, Safety and Corporate Responsibility (HES&CR) Committee of the board of directors.
-All PAC contributions are based on a candidate’s position on business issues and without regard for the political preferences of Company executives or PAC board members.
+Both PACs are managed by a board of employee directors, with oversight from the Health, Environmental, Safety and Corporate Responsibility (HES&CR) Committee of the Marathon Oil board of directors.
+All PAC contributions are based on a candidate’s position on business issues and without regard for the personal political preferences of company executives or PAC board members.

 Marathon Oil makes payments to organizations and trade associations that engage in, among other things, lobbying activities.
-Through these trade associations, we participated in the U.S. public policy dialogue about critical environmental and energy policies, including rulemaking comment periods regarding climate change issues.
-We voluntarily report these payments, and our policies and procedures for lobbying and political activities, in the interest of good governance and transparency.
+Through these trade associations, we participated in the U.S. public policy dialogue about critical environmental and energy policies, including rulemaking comment periods regarding issues related to climate change.
+In the interest of good governance and transparency, we voluntarily report these payments, and our policies and procedures for lobbying and political activities.

-Our 2017 Report of Lobbying and Political Contributions discloses corporate contributions made to all tax-exempt organizations, including 527s and 501(c)(4)s, that exceeded $35,000.
-Based on information we received from our trade associations, the report also discloses the lobbying portion of our payments and dues made to trade organizations that, if made directly by the Company, would not be deductible under section 162(e) of the Internal Revenue Code and that exceed $35,000.
+Our 2018 Report of Lobbying and Political Contributions discloses corporate contributions made to tax-exempt 527s and 501(c)(4)s that exceeded $35,000, and which the recipient may use for political purposes.
+Based on information we received from our trade associations, the report also discloses the lobbying portion of our payments and dues made to trade organizations that, if made directly by the company, would not be deductible under section 162(e) of the Internal Revenue Code and that exceed $35,000.